werixx1/FLASHCARDS-for-statistics-course/README.md

   <small>
     super super basic flashcards program
-    with photos since you have to pay for it if you're using quizlet and I'm not doing that<3
+    with photos since you have to pay for it if you're using quizlet and i wont be doing that<3
 </small>
 </div>